yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ### Task 6: Explore code-generation

-In addition to generating natural language responses, you can use GPT models to generate code.
+In this task, you'll explore code-generation by testing the AI model’s ability to generate and suggest code snippets based on various programming prompts and requirements.

 1. In the **Setup** pane, select the **Empty Example** template under **Using templates** section to reset the system message if prompted click on **Continue**.
 Enter the system message: `You are a Python developer.` and save the changes by clicking on **Apply Changes** when prompted click on **Continue**.